 - High job stability

-If you are unsure about whether or not the medical profession is right for you then starting off as an LPN is a great way to learn about nursing.
+If you are unsure whether the medical profession is right for you, starting as an LPN is a great way to learn about nursing.